rmcanany/SolidEdgeHousekeeper/README.md

 Same as the Assembly command of the same name.

 #### Update part copies
 In conjuction with `Assembly Activate and update all`, used mainly to eliminate the gray corners on assembly drawings.
 You can optionally update the parent files recursively.
-That option is on the Configuration Tab -- Miscellaneous Group.
+That option is on the **Configuration Tab -- General Page**.

 #### Broken links
 Same as the Assembly command of the same name.